EMilborn/Ein-Bagel/README.txt

-To run the program, open an ANSI terminal (basically not Windows Command Prompt) and execute:
+To run the program, open an ANSI terminal (basically not Windows Command Prompt), change Directory to Ein-Bagel, and execute:
 $ bash jPaint.sh

-After using program you should execute:
-$ stty -raw
-or
-$ stty cooked

 Once you are in the program, controls:

 Initialization phase:
     Creating a new jPaint
         WASD to resize easel, max size 32 x 32
 	ENTER when done

     Loading an old jPaint (Press L)
         Type to name file